Friday, November 16, 2018

 History turns silent on what transpired for Westminster Abbey Royal Treasury raid imprisoned female suspects, even for the two sisters that Margaret took out of prison.

-Edward I's second wife, Margaret of France, mercifully arranged for releases of sisters Alice and Castanea Barber from London's Newgate Prison; Margaret's seal as Queen of England, illustrated by R.B.
-Utting in Charles Boutell's English Heraldry (1867), pages 124 and 163: Public Domain via Internet Archive: obverse (front) of Queen Margaret's seal (left) and reverse (back) of Queen Margaret's seal (right)
+Edward I's second wife, Margaret of France, mercifully arranged for releases of sisters Alice and Castanea Barber from London's Newgate Prison; (left to right) obverse (front) and reverse (back) of Margaret's seal as Queen of England, drawn by British illustrator R.B.
+(Robert Brooke) Utting (Feb.
+13, 1817-July 14, 1886), in Charles Boutell's English Heraldry (1867), pages 124 (No. 251: reverse) and 163 (No. 316: obverse): Not in copyright, via Internet Archive

 Acknowledgment